Brexit frequently asked questions

 Question: Will there be a shortage of medicines?

 Answer: The NHS is leading on the issue of potential medicine shortages.
-It has made the necessary arrangements in terms of adequate drug and medical supplies and no issues are currently anticipated beyond the immediate exit period of a no-deal scenario.
+It has made the necessary arrangements in terms of adequate drug and medical supplies and no issues are currently anticipated beyond the immediate exit period in the event of no deal being agreed scenario.

 - people should continue to order repeat prescriptions and take medicines as normal